TravisWheelerLab/sufr/sufr/README.md

 acgtacgt
 ```

-First, read the input sequences into a string of `u8` bytes and uppercase the characters.
+To briefly describe our algorigthm, the input sequences is read into a vector of `u8` bytes.
+Unless we are told to ignore softmasked input, lowercase values are converted to uppercase; in the case that we do ignore softmask data, lowercase are converted to an ambiguity character (_N_ for nucleotides and _X_ otherwise, e.g., protein).
-Each sequence is separated by a specified character (`%` by default).
+Multiple sequence are separated by a specified character (`%` by default).
-A final dollar sign (`$`) is appended to the end of the input text.
+A sentinel character is appended to the end (default `$`) is appended to the end of the input text.
 If the `--dna` flag is present, suffixes are skipped if they begin with any character other than _A_, _C_, _G_, or _T_ unless the `--allow-ambiguity` flag is present.
-Additionally, soft-masked (lowercase) input is converted to uppercase unless the `--ignore-softmask` flag is present, in which case it is converted to `N` and ignored.

-Next, we partition the suffixes into some number `N` partitions by randomly selecting `--num-partitions` - 1 pivot suffixes, sorting them, and using the pivots to place each suffix into the highest bounded partition.
+Next, we partition the suffixes into some number partitions by randomly selecting `--num-partitions` - 1 pivot suffixes, sorting them, and using the pivots to place each suffix into the highest bounded partition.
 The partitions are sorted using a merge sort algorithm that also generates an LCP (longest common prefix) array.
 The sorted suffix/LCP arrays are then concatenated to produce the final output.